Sachar Dental NYC

 A week later, patients return for a second visit to receive the permanent porcelain crown.
 Depending on what materials we use to bond the crown to your tooth, you may be instructed not to eat on the affected side for 1-24 hours.
 If anesthesia was utilized, you will be instructed to not eat until after the anesthesia wears off.
 Usually, you should not experience any pain or discomfort after the permanent crown is placed.
 The next evaluation will be during your regular professional dental cleaning and checkup.

-How long will a cosmetic porcelain crown last?
+How long should a cosmetic porcelain crown last?

 A porcelain crown should last up to 15 years or more under normal circumstances.
 In patients that have a tendency to clench or grind, the crown may be damaged and its expected life may be shortened.
 For these patients, we recommend a nightguard to protect your porcelain crown from clenching and grinding.
 If there is damage to your porcelain crown, it may be replaced.